 - Radiation therapy.
 Radiation therapy uses high-powered energy beams, such as X-rays, to kill cancer cells.
 Radiation treatment can come from a machine outside your body (external beam radiation), or it can be placed inside your body (brachytherapy).

-Stem cell transplant.
-Stem cell transplant is also known as bone marrow transplant.
-Your bone marrow is the material inside your bones that makes blood cells from blood stem cells.
-A stem cell transplant can use your own stem cells or stem cells from a donor.
+Bone marrow transplant.
+Bone marrow transplant is also known as a stem cell transplant.
+Your bone marrow is the material inside your bones that makes blood cells.
+A bone marrow transplant can use your own cells or cells from a donor.

-A stem cell transplant allows your doctor to use higher doses of chemotherapy to treat your cancer.
+A bone marrow transplant allows your doctor to use higher doses of chemotherapy to treat your cancer.
 It may also be used to replace diseased bone marrow.

 - Immunotherapy.
 Immunotherapy, also known as biological therapy, uses your body's immune system to fight cancer.
 Cancer can survive unchecked in your body because your immune system doesn't recognize it as an intruder.
 Immunotherapy can help your immune system "see" the cancer and attack it.